mhornak918/ECE601HoloOcean/README.md

 **Minimum Value Product:** A robot capable of traversing a submerged structure and displaying applicable sonar data to the user.<br/>

-How to Run:
+**How to Run:**
+- Download Unreal Editor 5
+- Download XXXXXXXX
-Open AUV_Model.slx in MATLAB
+- Open AUV_Model.slx in MATLAB
+- Open the Simulation Subsystem
+- Double-click the Simulation 3D Scene Configuration Block
+- Ensure Scene Source is set to Unreal Editor
+- Under the Project section, browse to the Unreal.uproject file
+- Click Open Unreal Editor
+-

 **Citations of Papers:** <br/>